huggingface/optimum-habana/examples/language-modeling/README.md

 ```

 To run poly seq2seq finetuning, you can use `peft_poly_seq2seq_with_generate.py`.
-Here is multi-device command examples for google/flan-t5-xl
+Here is multi-device command example for google/flan-t5-xl
 ```bash
 python3 ../gaudi_spawn.py --world_size 8 --use_mpi peft_poly_seq2seq_with_generate.py \
     --model_name_or_path google/flan-t5-xl \